Kanasaru/Paladrium/README.md

 # Paladrium
-Just a try for developing a RPG in python with pygame
+Just a try for developing an RPG in python with pygame

 ## How do I get it to run?